sit/wrkb/kb/champions/shen.md

 **Cost:** 75.0 / 70.0 / 65.0 / 60.0

 Recalls the Spirit Blade , enhancing his next 3 attacks to deal an additional 12 + 2.5% / 3% / 3.5% / 4% (+1.5% AP ) of the target's max Health as magic damage .
 If the Spirit Blade passed through an enemy champion, the damage bonus is increased to 12 + 5% / 5.5% / 6% / 6.5% ( +2% AP ) of the target's max Health as magic damage and Shen gains 50% Attack Speed .
 Enemy champions the Spirit Blade passes through are slowed by 15% / 20% / 25% / 30% for 2 seconds while moving away from Shen.
-Deals 150%
+Deals 150% damage to minions.

 ### [2] Spirit's Refuge